1. Introduction

 hydra:Collection

-Describes a transformation catalog resource that lists the transformations supported by an Aggregator Server (and optionally instance-specific transformations).type: rdfs:Class
+Describes a service catalog resource that lists the deployment functions supported by an Aggregator Server (and optionally instance-specific deployment functions).type: rdfs:Class

 subClassOf: schema:Collection,